My journey so far with the Tesco Future Farmers Foundation

 The foundation also provides access to an additional training fund of £10,000 for further study to help develop farming careers.

-Unfortunately, Covid-19 has made getting together pretty impossible.
-For a programme which is all about networking and building relationships, this really put a spanner in the works!
-Tesco has been fantastic adapting to these circumstances by providing as many online webinars as possible, from organisations such as AHDB to Alltech.
+Unfortunately, Covid-19 made getting together pretty impossible.
+For a programme focused on networking and building relationships, this was challenging.
+Tesco adapted to these circumstances by providing as many online webinars as possible, from organisations such as AHDB to Alltech.

 Although we’ve hit the pause button on the programme until restrictions are relaxed, I have no doubt the skills I’ve learnt so far have helped both my knowledge of the sector and ability to lead teams and drive campaigns.